Skip to content

 Encryption and key management have a deep history of standards and certifications.
 The NIST standard, for example, will be helpful to organizations as they deploy data protection.
 Encryption that has been NIST validated proves that it has been reviewed and meets industry standards – which isn’t always the case with homegrown encryption and key management methods.
 As a company, we have seen organizations do everything from storing keys on the same server as the encrypted data to writing their encryption keys into application code.

-It is important to point out, that under GDPR, data security requirements apply to both data controllers (those of us who accept information, with permission) as well as data processors (such as a cloud provider or other IaaS offering).
+It is important to point out that under GDPR, data security requirements apply to both data controllers (those of us who accept information, with permission) as well as data processors (such as a cloud provider or other IaaS offering).
 Additionally, if data flows through your system, you are considered a data processor, even if you don’t use it.

 The most difficult part of encryption has to do with creating, protecting, and deploying encryption keys - and there are a lot of ways to get key management wrong.